aagatsharma/SQL-Scripts/README.md

               3. Code review: Follow code path for input vectors.
               4. Tesst SQLi vulnerability.

-4. How to exploit SQL Injection?
--->
-     Exploiting Error Based SQLi: Submit ' or " and search for errors.
-     Exploiting Union-Based SQLi: Figure Number of column and data types.
-                                  Determine num of column by using ORDER BY: select title, cost from product where id=1 order by 1--.
-Increase ORDER BY to observer diferent behaviour: order by 2-- , order by 3-- and so on.
-Using NULL values: select title,cost from product where id=1' UNION SELECT NULL--.
-Increment UNION SELECT: ' UNION SELECT NULL, NULL-- and so on.
-     Exploiting Boolean-based SQLi: Submit true or false condition.
-     Exploiting Time-based SQLi: Submit payload that causes delay in application.
-     Exploiting Out-of-band SQLi: Submit OAST Payloads and look for change.

 ********** ERROR BASED **********

 ***** STEP #1: Determine # of columns *****